 The two tests are exactly the same in the laboratory as regards DNA checking and the DNA data on the DNA report.
 The percent probability of paternity is the exact same.
 There is no difference in quality as regards laboratory testing.

-The cost difference is only because of the extra administrative procedures and formal documentation for the legal chain-of-custody report, whereby the laboratory charges us more for all that.
+The cost difference is only because of the extra administrative procedures and formal documentation for the legal chain-of-custody report.
 There are certain formal requirements which must be followed to get a standard legal chain-of-custody report issued by the laboratory in the USA.